On this day, August 27, in 1979, Mountbatten and three members of his holiday party died after the IRA blew up his boat.

-Two amazing new revelations about Lord Louis Mountbatten have emerged as the 30th anniversary approaches of his death at Mullaghmore, County Sligo.
+Two amazing new revelations about Lord Louis Mountbatten have emerged as the since his death at Mullaghmore, County Sligo.

 The public has learned for the first time this week that Mountbatten, who was a cousin and uncle-in-law of England’s Queen Elizabeth and admiral of the British Fleet, was a supporter of Irish reunification.